 Gwen collected first editions.
 Hera doubted that her friend cared about the missing cash, but the loss of one of her precious books would greatly distress her.
 “What makes you think Johnny took the money and the book?” she asked.

 “I’m not sure when the book disappeared, but the money was in my purse when he arrived at my home two nights ago.
-I noticed that the cash was gone the next morning after he left.”
+I noticed that the cash was gone yesterday morning after he left.”

 “Was anyone else in the house between the time he arrived and the time he left?”